tscurrie/rails-drills-to-CRUD/README.md

 * <a href="http://guides.rubyonrails.org/4_0_release_notes.html" target="_blank">Rails 4.0 Release Notes</a>
 * <a href="https://blog.engineyard.com/2013/new-in-rails-4" target="_blank">Rails 4 Stuff</a>

-## Getting started
+## Getting started & Submission

 Fork and clone this repository.
 Change the `readme.md` to reflect what your project does, and then submit a pull request back to this repo once you're done.

+Your PR should include 4 directories/rails-apps:
+* trial1
+* trial2
+* trial3
+* crud-app